Images from “Victuals”, a part of Singapore Art Week 2019.

-Victuals is a group exhibition featuring works as visual art, installation, and performance by international artists Joshua Strydom, Sabrina Bellenzier and Singaporean artist Wenlin Tan exploring the narrative of food and drink as an intangible form of heritage and identity.
+Victuals was a group exhibition featuring works by international artists Joshua Strydom (Zimbabwe), Sabrina Bellenzier (Italy) and Wenlin Tan (Singapore) exploring the narrative of food and drink as an intangible form of heritage and identity.
 The exhibition takes the form of a pop-up coffee shop within the gallery space.
 Incorporating works of visual art, photographic installations, and interactive performances; merging the traditional heritage of food and drink with the practice of artistic expression.

 Victuals explores our collective heritage and identity through food and drink.

 To know a community is to know it's food and drink.
 In recent years, scientific analysis has focused on food and drink as an element of cultural heritage and memorialization processes, acknowledging it as a crucial marker of identity — an expression of a place, its history, traditions, and its people.
 Through the works of art, we explore how these factors affect who we become, how we relate to each other, and how we are perceived by those outside of our conception of normality.